The 7 popular dishes to try in Saigon

 Banh mi, the Vietnamese sandwich

-It is not difficult to find in each district of this city a number of small corners where the Banh mi, Vietnamese sandwich is served.
-Using booth or travelling stall, it is undoubtedly one of the best choices for catering to locals in Ho Chi Minh City.
+It is not difficult to find in each district of this city a number of small corners where the Banh mi, the iconic Vietnamese sandwich, is served.
+Whether you purchase from a booth or travelling stall, it is undoubtedly one of the best choices for catering to locals in Ho Chi Minh City.

 Besides the classic garnishes like Vietnamese pâté, omelette and grilled pork, the cooks also offer a wide range of choices to satisfy varied tastes with pork dumplings, roast pork, Vietnamese pork pâté or fish.
 A little secret that makes Banh mi Saigon different from others is the butter that is spread before the traditional pâté.
 The crispy baguette is always stuffed with a good portion of raw vegetables, cucumber and coriander to make the recipe a delicious bouquet of flavours.
 Don’t forget that the Vietnamese Banh mi is among the best Vietnamese dishes not to be missed.